ninabarzh/orchard/mitigations/data/Creating-secure-VPN-with-SSH-and-tun.md

 # Creating a secure VPN with SSH and tun

 Not all programs have the ability to use a SOCKS proxy, while what is really needed is an all-encompassing proxy, one that just takes all outgoing and incoming traffic and sends it over that secure encrypted link.
-In effect, a secure [VPN].
+In effect, a secure [VPN](VPN.md).

-In the situation described in [SSH explained] root access to a remote machine running an ssh server, a SSH client, install the tun kernel module locally and remotely.
+In the situation described in [SSH explained](SSH.md) root access to a remote machine running an ssh server, a SSH client, install the tun kernel module locally and remotely.

     # modprobe tun